miguelrisero/betterpic-web-content/legal/refund-policy.md

 category: Legal Document
 updated: 2023-09-05
 ---
-**About BetterPic:** BetterPic is a digital service operated and managed by IndieInnova, S.L. ("IndieInnova").
-For the purposes of this Policy, references to "BetterPic" shall pertain to the digital service provided by IndieInnova, S.L.
-All matters related to BetterPic, including this Refund Policy, are governed by the laws of Spain.
+**About BetterPic:** BetterPic is a digital service operated and managed by Recedo Group LLC-FZ ("Recedo Group").
+For the purposes of this Policy, references to "BetterPic" shall pertain to the digital service provided by Recedo Group LLC-FZ.
+All matters related to BetterPic, including this Refund Policy, are governed by the laws of Dubai.

 ## Introduction
 Welcome to **BetterPic (“Company”, “we”, “our”, “us”)**!
 We are committed to providing a fair refund policy to our customers.
 This Refund Policy, governed by the previous Terms of Service, outlines the circumstances in which refunds can be made.